Continue with Facebook

 Magnesium interacts with the following drugs:

 This short list doesn’t fully cover everything you should avoid with magnesium.
-Keep track of your medications and supplements and share this list with everyone involved in your health care decisions to avoid interactions and get the best care.
+Keep track of your medications and supplements, and share this list with everyone involved in your healthcare decisions to avoid interactions and get the best care.

 Eating a healthy and varied diet is the best way to give your body all the necessary nutrients, including magnesium.
 With food, you’re less likely to get an isolated high dose of one specific nutrient that may negatively affect your MG symptoms or treatment plan.
 Fortunately, many foods can provide a safe and healthy dose of magnesium.

 Nuts and seeds are some of the best sources of magnesium and other minerals.
 Specifically, pumpkin seeds, chia seeds, almonds, cashews, and peanuts supply at least 15 percent of the recommended daily value for magnesium per serving.
-Other good sources include cooked spinach, shredded wheat cereal, soymilk, and black beans.
+Other good sources include cooked spinach, shredded wheat cereal, soy milk, and black beans.

 Based on a blood test, it’s not easy to tell if someone has a magnesium deficiency.
 Most of the body’s magnesium is stored in the bones and soft tissues.
 The kidneys tightly regulate magnesium blood levels, excreting less in the urine when levels are low.

 While eating nutritious foods containing magnesium is important, most people don’t need to worry about getting enough every day.
 The body absorbs about 30 percent to 40 percent of the magnesium consumed in food and beverages.
-Depending on your needs, your body may absorb more magnesium or eliminate less magnesium to regulate your levels.
+Depending on your needs, your body may absorb more magnesium or eliminate less to regulate your levels.

 People with MG should always check the labels on medications not prescribed by their usual doctor.
 Magnesium is a major ingredient in several over-the-counter drugs, including laxatives and heartburn medications.
 Even when you avoid magnesium supplements, you can accidentally get a high dose from these products.